Zpc-Betterman/GitHub_learn/README.md

 This is my first tiime to push something to Github

-git_learn.docx is a concise note for learning English.
+git_learn.docx is a concise note for learning how to use git.